AdaCore/gnatstudio/docs/users_guide/debugging.rst

 Customizing the Debugger
 ========================

-GPS is a high-level interface to several debugger backends, in particular :program:`gdb`.
-Each backend has its own advantages, but you can enhance the command line interface to these backends through GPS by using Python.
+GNAT Studio is a high-level interface to several debugger backends, in particular :program:`gdb`.
+Each backend has its own advantages, but you can enhance the command line interface to these backends through GNAT Studio by using Python.

 This section provides a short such example whose goal is to demonstrate the notion of an "alias" in the debugger console.
-For example, if you type just "foo", it executes a longer command, such as one displaying the value of a variable with a long name. :program:`gdb` already provides this feature through the :command:`define` keywords, but here we implement that feature using Python in GPS.
+For example, if you type just "foo", it executes a longer command, such as one displaying the value of a variable with a long name. :program:`gdb` already provides this feature through the :command:`define` keywords, but here we implement that feature using Python in GNAT Studio.

-GPS provides an extensive Python API to interface with each of the running debuggers.
+GNAT Studio provides an extensive Python API to interface with each of the running debuggers.
 In particular, it provides the function "send", used to send a command to the debugger and get its output, and the function "set_output", used when you implement your own functions.

 It also provides, through :samp:`hook`, the capability to monitor the state